woohoolabs/yang/README.md

 }
 ```

-This is when using a hydrator can help you.
+This is the situation when using a hydrator can help you.
 Currently, Yang has only one hydrator, the `ClassHydrator` which - if the
-response was successful - maps the specified document to an `stdClass` with all the resource attributes and relationships.
+response was successful - maps the specified document to an `stdClass` along with all the resource attributes and relationships.
 It means that errors, links, meta data won't be present in the returned object!
 However, relationships are very easy to
 access now.